amimaro/remix-run-snippets/README.md

 # Remix.run Snippets

-Set of snippets aimed at developing faster using [Remix](https://remix.run/).
+Set of snippets for a faster [Remix](https://remix.run/) development.

 ## Features